 3. Bookmark Hyperdia or Get the App on your Mobile Device

-As I’ve mentioned often in this guide, Hyperdia will be your new best friend while in Japan.
-You’ll be riding the subway a lot, frequently changing lines and services, and this website will tell you exactly how to get from one station to another.
-It’s very detailed, providing several route options with fare prices and travel times.
-Train arrival and departure information is very accurate as well.
-I can’t stress enough how handy this website is.
-It’s a lifesaver for commuters in Japan.
+As I’ve mentioned often in this guide, Hyperdia will be invaluable to your Japan trip.
+You’ll be riding the subway a lot, frequently changing lines and services, and this website will tell you exactly how to get from one station to the next.
+It’s very detailed and I can’t stress enough how handy it is.
+It’s a lifesaver for non-Japanese-speaking commuters in Japan.

 4. Check for Discount Passes

-There are many websites that offer discount passes to tours and services.
-One of the sites I use the most is KKday.
+I’ve purchased discount vouchers from several e-commerce travel platforms but one of the sites I use the most, especially in Asia, is KKday.
 They offer deals in many cities around the world, including Osaka.
-If you want to find deals on tours, airport transfers, activities, etc, then you can search through these lists of Osaka attractions on Kkday.
+If you want to find deals on tours, airport transfers, activities, etc, then you can search through these lists of Osaka attractions on KKday.
 As described above, they even offer deals and bundles to Universal Studios.
-You’ll also find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.
 Here’s a list of some of KKday’s most popular deals in Osaka: (pictures borrowed from kkday.com)

 5. Get Travel Insurance